angular/angular-cli/docs/documentation/eject.md

 You can eject multiple times, to have a dev and prod config for instance, by renaming the ejected configuration and using the `--force` flag.

+You can also use the `--config <file>` option to eject only the webpack configuration without modifying your project.

 ### Ejecting the CLI

 ```bash